EmingK/gtnh-oc-scripts/ui/README.md

 ### Driver

 An UI driver is the object responding to user input and schedule UI updates.
-Currently the only driver implementation is an instance of `core.app`.
+Currently the only driver implementation is an instance of `ui.app`.
 You may replace it with your own implementation if you want to use this library independently.

 ### Window